JacoboLansac/audits/solo/next-gen.md

 # Protocol Summary

 NextGen is a series of contracts whose purpose is to explore more experimental directions in generative art and other non-art use cases of 100% on-chain NFTs.
-At a high-level, is a classic on-chain generative contract with extended functionality: phase-based, allowlist-based, delegation-based minting philosophy of The Memes, the ability to pass arbitrary data to the contract for specific addresses to customize the outputs, a wide range of minting models, etc.
+At a high level, is a classic on-chain generative contract with extended functionality: phase-based, allowlist-based, delegation-based minting philosophy of The Memes, the ability to pass arbitrary data to the contract for specific addresses to customize the outputs, a wide range of minting models, etc.